 Internal Dampness is commonly a result of Spleen Qi Deficiency according to Chinese medicine.
 With gout, there is often a pattern of Damp Heat presenting seen as inflammation, swelling, and redness during gout attacks.
 The Spleen energetic organ system in Chinese medicine is associated with digestion and how one utilizes food; this can be correlated with the body’s inability to process purine rich foods efficiently.
 Spleen Qi tonics are required over a number of many months to actually address Spleen Qi Deficiency if it is a clear indication.
-Look to Restore the Middle Way formula with Great Pivot formula.
+Look to Restore the Middle Way formula.

 Liver Qi Stagnation and Gout

 In Chinese medicine, the Liver energetic organ system governs over the tendons; thus, any disease affecting the joints points towards a Liver imbalance.
 In cases of gout, the Liver energy is stagnated, heats up, combines with pathogenic Damp factors, and causes Damp Phlegm to begin to condense.
 Think of how a sauce begins to thicken after simmering over heat for a long while; the process of Pathogenic Fluids thickening is similar in Chinese medicine.
 It may take 6-8 months to sooth the Liver energy.
 Those with gout can look to Peaceful Warrior formula for 2-3 months, and then Free and Easy Wanderer formula.
-These can be used with Great Pivot formula.

 Accumulations of Turbid Damp Phlegm of the Joints